Absolute Frequency Measurement of the 378 nm Transition in Thallium: INTRODUCTION

-In atomic thallium, strong correlation between three valance-electrons can not be treated accurately using many-body-perturbation theory (MBPT), which is the only calculation needed to be included in the case of cesium, as pointed out by Kozlov \cite{2001:Kozlov} and Dzuba \cite{1996:Dzuba}.
-The calculation combining MBPT and the configuration interaction (CI) \cite{1996:Dzuba} was developed to solve the correlation problem.
-To test the accuracy of this theoretical approach, various observables, such as transition energies, hyperfine splittings, transition amplitudes, and polarizabilites, should be calculated and compared with experimental results.
-Therefore, experimental measurements with high precision would be important for the improvement of theoretical calculation.
+In atomic thallium, there exists a strong correlation among the three valance electrons and hence it can not be treated accurately using the conventional many-body-perturbation theory (MBPT), as pointed out by Kozlov \cite{2001:Kozlov} and Dzuba \cite{1996:Dzuba}.
+A new theoretical approach that combines the MBPT with the configuration interaction (CI) and the coupled-cluster method has been developed to incorporate the correlation effect \cite{Safronova:2011cn}.
+To verify the accuracy of this new theoretical approach, however, various observables such as transition energies, hyperfine splittings, transition amplitudes, and polarizabilites, need to be compared to the corresponding experimental values \cite{safronova05-pra}.

+Among the lower lying energy levels of Tl, the $6P_{1/2}\leftrightarrow7S_{1/2}$ transition is of particular interest.
+An accurate energy determination of this ground state transition not only can aid the development of the many-body theory, but it can also complement experiments where this transition is utilized, such as in the laser cooling of Tl \cite{Fan:2011bf}.
+Hyperfine splittings and isotope shifts of this transition have been previously measured in the vapor gas cell \cite{2000:Majumder} and atomic beam \cite{1993:Hermann} setups.
+The precision in both setups, however, are limited by the Doppler-broadened signal profiles.
+The Doppler-broadening effect, in principle, can be eliminated by using the saturation spectroscopy technique \cite{2003:Demtroder, klimack84-pra, Tissue94-josab}.
+In such case, the decrease (a dip) in the absorption strength at resonance is induced by the saturation effect and the dip profile can be interpreted as Doppler-free having a linewidth smaller or equal to the natural linewidth of the corresponding transition.

+The Doppler broadened spectrum of the ground state resonance of ${6P_{1/2}\rightarrow7S_{1/2}}$ transition of atomic thallium, the hyperfine splittings and transition isotope shift have been measured using both gas cell \cite{2000:Majumder} and atomic beam \cite{1993:Hermann} with the direct absorption and fluorescence technique.